-World Heritage Site: how does a place become one?
+What is a Unesco World Heritage site? - CBBC Newsround

 One of these is that a place must have an interesting story that shows how important it was in history.

-For example, the Grand Canyon in Arizona, USA, tells us a lot about the history of the Earth and how it has developed over millions of years.
+For example, the Grand Canyon in Arizona, US tells us a lot about the history of the Earth and how it has developed over millions of years.

 Another reason a place could become a World Heritage Site is if it is exceptionally beautiful, such as the Taj Mahal in India, which is famous for its amazing architecture.